-- 1. Identify a supervising professor and discuss course content/project with him or her. - 2.
+- 1. Identify a supervising professor and discuss course content/project with them. - 2.
 Complete an independent study form.
 Forms are available on the Kiewit Undergraduate Student Services Website under Advising Forms on the right hand side, www.me.iastate.edu/students/advising/.